arthurdouillard/hugo-website/content/post/normalization.md

-[(Ulyanov et al, 2016)](https://arxiv.org/abs/1607.08022)'s instance norm (IN) normalizes each channel of each batch's image independently. **The goal is to normalize the contract of the content image**.
+[(Ulyanov et al, 2016)](https://arxiv.org/abs/1607.08022)'s instance norm (IN) normalizes each channel of each batch's image independently. **The goal is to normalize the constrast of the content image**.
 According to the authors, only the style image contrast should matter.

 ### 2.3.
 Group Normalization